polhenarejos/pico-hsm/README.md

 - DKEK n-of-m threshold scheme.
 - USB/CCID support with OpenSC, openssl, etc.
 - Extended APDU support.
+- Private keys and certificates import from WKY or PKCS#12 files.[^2]

 [^1]: PKCS11 modules (`pkcs11-tool` and `sc-tool`) do not support CMAC and key derivation.
 It must be processed through raw APDU command (`opensc-tool -s`).
+[^2]: Imports are available via SCS3 tool, and only if the Pico HSM is previously initialized with a DKEK and the DKEK shares are available during the import process.
+See [SCS3](/doc/rsa_4096_support.md "SCS3") for more information.

 ## Security considerations
 All secret keys (asymmetric and symmetric) are stored encrypted in the flash memory of the Raspberry Pico.
 DKEK is used as a 256 bit AES key to protect private and secret keys.
-Keys are never stored in RAM except for signature and decryption operations.
-All keys (including DKEK) are loaded and cleared every time to avoid potential flaws.
+Keys are never stored in RAM except for signature and decryption operations and only during the process.
+All keys (including DKEK) are loaded and cleared every time to avoid potential security flaws.

 At the same time, DKEK is encrypted with doubled salted and hashed PIN.
 Also, the PIN is hashed in memory during the session.
 Hence, PIN is never stored in plain text neither in flash nor in memory.
 Note that PIN is conveyed from the host to the HSM in plain text if no secure channel is provided.